 After coaching many businesses through their capital-raising process and raising funds for my own company, I’ve learned a thing or two about how to prepare for, create, and deliver a winning pitch.

 What Should Be Included in a Pitch Deck?

 Please keep in mind that the exact contents of your pitch deck will depend on your goals and the stage of your business.
-If you’re raising money, for instance, (which is what I will assume throughout this post) you will need to decide which sources of capital are right for you so you can tailor the pitch accordingly.
-A fledgling startup that desires the support of a startup incubator, will need a different spin than an established company that wants a strategic investor who can help them break into a new market.
+If you’re raising money, for instance (which is what I will assume throughout this post), you will need to decide which sources of capital are suitable for you so you can tailor the pitch accordingly.
+A fledgling startup that desires the support of a startup incubator will need a different spin than an established company that wants a strategic investor who can help them break into a new market.

 Also, preparation is key.
-The pitch deck outlines only the most important information for investors.
-It will contain about 15-20 succinct slides designed to generate interest and to secure a second meeting.
+The pitch deck outlines only the most essential information for investors.
+It will contain 15-20 succinct slides designed to generate interest and secure a second meeting.
 Yet there must be substance behind these slides.
 Investors will expect deep research (to back up any claims), a detailed and accurate financial model, and a business plan to dig into later.
-So, before you can start creating a pitch deck there is plenty of work to do.
+So, there is work to do before you can start creating a pitch deck.
 Still, it is helpful to know where you’re aiming.

 So, how do you structure a pitch deck?
 The goal of any pitch is to explain who you are, what you are planning to do, and what you need from your audience in a clear and concise way that inspires action.
 Therefore, the flow of your deck can vary based on what you wish to emphasize.
 In general, you will share the following information:

 - The Problem You Solve

 - The Ideal Customer for Your Solution

 - Your Business Model

 - Where Things Stand Today (Current Traction)